Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Zakya Rakshasa.md

 - "desc": "The rakshasa's weapon attacks are magical."
   "name": "Magic Weapons"
 - "desc": "When the rakshasa hits a creature with a melee weapon attack, the attack\
-    \ deals an extra dice: 2d10|avg (2d10) damage of the weapon's type, and the\
+    \ deals an extra dice:2d10|text(11) (2d10) damage of the weapon's type, and\
-    \ creature must make a DC 15 Strength saving throw.
+    \ the creature must make a DC 15 Strength saving throw.
 On a failure, the rakshasa\
     \ can push the creature up to 10 feet away from it, knock the creature [[/5.
 Mechanics/Rules/Conditions.md#prone|prone]],\
     \ or make the creature drop one item it is holding of the rakshasa's choice."
   "name": "Martial Prowess (1/Turn)"